kristerkari/react-native-css-modules/docs/faq.md

 # Frequently Asked Questions

+## Why was React Native CSS modules creatd?

+React Native does not offer any kind of built-in support for loading CSS from `.css` files and using it for styling.

+So far the only way has been to use React Native's `style` property or any of the available CSS-in-JS libraries.
+Now you can use `className` property and keep your styles in separate CSS files.

 ## What is the difference with regular CSS and React Native's CSS?

 React Native's styling works a bit differently compared to regular CSS: